 If you want a bathroom that’s eye-catching and bold, wallpaper can be a great way of getting there.
 And don’t be afraid to play with a print that’s particularly daring—you can always take the wallpaper down if you decide you don’t like it.

 Painting your walls is a classic way to add color to a space.
 But what if you inverted that idea and painted your cabinets, instead?
 They’re just as much of a focal point as your walls are.
 Plus, the counterintuitive approach will surely earn you some compliments.

 In a monochromatic space, a vibrant rug can make a big difference—even if it’s tiny.
 So inject a little color into your space by adding some plush texture to your floors.
-Your toes will thank you, and your eyes will too.
+Your toes and eyes will thank you.

 Minimalism and color don’t have to be mutually exclusive.
 Light pink accents—like runners and lighting fixtures—can warm up your space without ruining your muted aesthetic.
 And the great thing about runners is: They’re temporary.
 If one doesn’t fit into your color scheme quite the way you imagined it would, you can always swap it out with another.

 Add in Floral Prints